SFPC/BeginningCodersBootcamp/draft/04/readme.md

 ### polyline

 recode our draw app with an ofPolyline. show off some tricks that polyline can do, like smoothing.
+Polylines are great, and are present in other places like fonts (see **typography** section below).

 ## ofImage and transforms